balazstasi/copilot-hackathon-custom-experience/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 📘 Assignment: Games in Python

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build a classic Hangman word-guessing game using Python to practice string manipulation, loops, conditionals, and user input handling.

-## � What You'll Build
+## 📝 Tasks

+### 🛠️	Create the Hangman Game

+#### Description
-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+Develop a text-based Hangman game where players guess letters to reveal a hidden word before running out of attempts.
+The game should randomly select words and provide feedback on each guess.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+#### Requirements
+Completed program should:

-- Randomly select words from a predefined list
+- Randomly select a word from a predefined list of at least 5 words
+- Display the word as underscores (e.g., `_ _ _ _ _`) with correctly guessed letters revealed
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept single letter guesses from the player
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining (start with 6 attempts)
+- Show all previously guessed letters to avoid duplicates
-- End when word is guessed or attempts exhausted
+- End the game when the word is fully guessed (win) or attempts are exhausted (lose)
-- Display win/lose messages
+- Display appropriate win/lose messages with the correct word revealed